 Complement NPS with other metrics and insights from various points along the customer journey.
 Explore the powerful, configurable Customer Graph in Satmetrix NPX for a compelling, clickable view of the customer journey.

 Straightforward and easily understood by everyone from the corner office to the front line, NPS open eyes.
 It provides a touchstone for engaging your workforce in your customer experience program.
 The deeper the engagement from your workforce, the more problems you can solve together, so choose a metric that’s meaningful.
 Take it to the next level by collecting real-time NPS, only available through Satmetrix; contact us to learn more.

 NPS predicts growth because of the economics behind Net Promoter.
 Promoters and Detractors behave differently, with different impacts on your business.
 For example, Promoters are usually less price-sensitive than other customers because they believe they’re getting good value overall from your company.
 The opposite is true for Detractors, who are more price-sensitive.
 At the same time, Promoters buy more, more often, than Detractors do.

 The benefits extend to retention.
 Detractors generally defect at higher rates than Promoters, which means that they have shorter and less profitable relationships with your company.
 Rescue those Detractors—turn them into Promoters—and experience higher margins.

+Finally, word of mouth has a powerful effect on your bottom line.
 What proportion of new customers selected your firm because of reputation or referral?
-The lifetime value of those new customers, including any savings in sales or marketing expense, comes from Promoters.
-If you’re using the Net Promoter model, you’ll attribute 80 to 90% of referrals to Promoters.
-On the other hand, Detractors are responsible for 80 to 90% of negative word of mouth, so you can attribute the cost of this drag on growth to them.
+Promoters account for most referrals.
+On the other hand, Detractors are responsible fornegative word of mouth, so you can attribute the cost of this drag on growth to them.